An Ambrosetti-Prodi type result for fractional spectral problems: Introduction

 The proof of the Theorem \ref{thm1} is obtained by applying critical point theory after transforming \eqref{P0} into an elliptic nonlinear Neumann problem in a half-cylinder via a suitable variant of the extension method introduced by Caffarelli and Silvestre in \cite{CS}.
-This approach has been brilliantly used by several authors to study existence, multiplicity, regularity and symmetry properties of solutions for different fractional problems involving subcritical and critical nonlinearities; see for instance \cite{AM, A3, A22, BCDPS, BrCDPS, CabSir, CT, CW, FPS, RS, ST,YYY}.
+This approach has been brilliantly used by several authors to study existence, multiplicity, regularity and symmetry properties of solutions for different fractional problems (in $\R^{N}$ or in bounded domains) involving subcritical and critical nonlinearities; see for instance \cite{AM, A22, A30, BCDPS, BrCDPS, CT, DMV, YYY}.
+Taking into account this fact, instead of \eqref{P0} we are lead to consider the following degenerate elliptic problem with a nonlinear Neumann boundary condition